 With a cloud-based EAM system, you can effectively outsource the need for technical expertise.
 You’ll find that your vendor will take care of any upgrades or updates automatically with minimal disruption to your employees and day-to-day operations.
 They should also have a dedicated support team available to contact by phone or email.

-5. Is an Enterprise Asset Management System Cost-effective?
+5. Is an EAM System Cost-effective?

 The amount you pay for EAM software will depend on your specific requirements.
 For example, if you need a customised system that integrates with other applications, such as your in-house ERP system, this will cost more than an off-the-shelf EAM solution.